Destiny 2: Post-release content

-Lightfall, released on February 28, 2023, begins shortly after Rasputin sacrifices himself at end of the Season of the Seraph.
-It focuses on the Guardian as they race with the new Disciple of the Witness, Calus, to find the Veil on Neomuna and master an aspect of Darkness called Strand.
-Among its seasonal content included the Season of Defiance, where the Coalition forces work together to rescue prisoners on Earth that has been captured by the Shadow Legion, Cabal soldiers that use Pyramid technology, Season of the Deep, where Deputy Commander Sloane returns from Titan's capture with an ally named Ahsa, who has knowledge of the Witness's origins, Season of the Witch, where they discover a way to stop Xivu Arath by having Eris Morn ascend into the Hive God of Vengeance, Season of the Wish, which has them recover Riven and Taranis's eggs in order to find a way to pass through the portal the Witness created into the Pale Heart of the Traveler at the end of the Lightfall campaign, and Into the Light, where they defend the Last City from the Witness's forces as they wait for Crow and Osiris to form the bridge needed to allow the Guardians to enter the Pale Heart.
+Lightfall, released on February 28, 2023, began Year 6, taking place shortly after Rasputin sacrificed himself at end of the Season of the Seraph.
+It focuses on the Guardian as they race with the new Disciple of the Witness, Calus, to find the Veil on Neomuna and master another power of Darkness called Strand.
+A new raid, "Root of Nightmares", was added, taking place on a Pyramid ship of the Witness's Black Fleet.
+Among its seasonal content included the Season of Defiance which was available alongside Lightfall and saw the Coalition forces working together to rescue prisoners on Earth that had been captured by the Shadow Legion, Cabal soldiers that use Pyramid technology, Season of the Deep in May 2023, where Deputy Commander Sloane returned from Titan's capture with an ally named Ahsa, who had knowledge of the Witness's origins, Season of the Witch in August 2023, where they discovered a way to stop Xivu Arath by having Eris Morn ascend into the Hive God of Vengeance, Season of the Wish in November 2023, which had them recover Riven and Taranis's eggs in order to find a way to pass through the portal the Witness created into the Pale Heart of the Traveler at the end of the Lightfall campaign, and Into the Light a mid-season update for Season of the Wish in April 2024, where they defended the Last City from the Witness's forces as they waited for Crow and Osiris to form the bridge needed to allow the Guardians to enter the Pale Heart.
+Season of the Deep added the "Ghosts of the Deep" dungeon on Titan, Season of the Witch added the "Crota's End" raid from the original game, and Season of the Wish added the "Warlord's Ruin" dungeon, taking place in the European Dead Zone on Earth.